asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 Start the TCP or UDP Acceptor in your FnordMetric config (see [Running FnordMetric](/documentation/classic_running_fm))

-_Example: start a TCP Accepor on port 2323_
+_Example: start a TCP Acceptor on port 2323_

     FnordMetric::Acceptor.new(:protocol => :tcp, :port => 2323)